nephio-project/docs/content/en/docs/porch/using-porch/usage-porch-kpt-cli.md

 target as a means of deployment) and include:

 * `create` - Creates a sync of a package in the deployment cluster.
-* `del` - Deletes the package RootSync.
+* `del` - Deletes the package rootsync.
-* `get` - Gets a RootSync resource with which package was deployed.
+* `get` - Gets a rootsync resource with which package was deployed.

 ```bash
 # Make sure Config Sync is configured to use multirepo mode